-5-1.4.4.2 Other Documents: Provide four sets of original documents or clearly legible photographic or xerographic copies of documents other than drawings, such as trade literature, catalogue information, calculations, and manuals.
-Provide sheets no larger than 11 by 17 inches.
+5-1.4.4.2 Other Documents: Submit Provide four sets of original documents or clearly legible photographic or xerographic copies of PDF files of other documents other than drawings, (such as trade literature, catalogue information, calculations, and manuals): formatted on sheets no larger than 11 inch by 17 inches. in accordance to 4-1.
+Provide PDF files, with sheetspaper size no larger than 11 inches by 17 inches.
 Clearly label and number each sheet in the submittal to indicate the total number of sheets in the series (i.e., 1 of 12, 2 of 12...
 12 of 12).
 Provide an additional three sets of documentation for items involved with precast prestressed components.
 Provide an additional two sets of documentation for items involving structural steel components.

-Prepare all documents using the same units of measure as those used in the Department's plans.
-Bind and submit all documents with a Table of Contents cover sheet.
+Prepare all documents using the same scale assame units of measure as those used in the Department's Contract Plans.
+Bind and submit all documents with a and Finclude a Table of Contents cover sheet.
 List on the cover sheet the total number of pages and appendices, and include the complete Financial Project Identification Number, a title referencing the submittal item(s), the name of the firm and person(s) responsible for the preparation of the document, the Contractor's approval stamp with date and initials, and, when applicable, the documents shall be signed and sealed by the Specialty Engineer or Contractor's Engineer of Record, as appropriate.